voyager1684/Basic-Physics/README.md

 # BasicPhysics
-SImple applications of simple physics (mechanics in particular) concepts.
+Simple applications of simple physics (mechanics in particular) concepts.
+Written in Python.
+To be developed.